DejavuForensics/mELM/README.md

 -    -ts: learning repository reversed to the testing phase.
 -    -tall: learning repository, this includes the training and testing phase.
 -    -kfold: refers to the use of the _k-fold_ method, which must be set to a non-null natural value.
 As discussed in the previous chapter, _k-fold_ trains the neural network in _k_ runs.
 In each run, we divide the data set.
 We use all samples in alternating phases for training and testing.
--virusNorm: This config is useful for working with morphological _kernels_.
+-    -virusNorm: This config is useful for working with morphological _kernels_.
 They perform operations based on comparisons and set unions and intersections.
 For the morphological model to work, synapses between input and hidden neurons must match the sample interval. virusNorm is a normalization technique.
 It uses malware samples from the VirusShare database as a reference.
 [https://virusshare.com](https://virusshare.com).
--sep: caractere ou padrão de expressão regular usado como delimitador do repositório de aprendizado estatístico.
-Por padrão, é utilizado um espaço como delimitador nos arquivos \textit{"TrainingData\_File"} e \textit{"TestingData\_File"}, e o caractere ponto e vírgula (;) para o arquivo \textit{"AllData\_File"}.
+-    -sep: the delimiter of the statistical learning repository is a regular expression pattern.
+By default, a space is the delimiter in the _TrainingData_File_ and _TestingData_File_ files.
+It is a semicolon (;) for the _AllData_File_ file.
 -    -ty:
         -    1: classification (pattern recognition).
         -    0: regression (prediction: prediction with scientific-methodological rigor).